 Beginning this school year, Westside Community Schools has created a common master elementary schedule, which should make things simpler for parents/guardians and their children.
 “Specials” (physical education, music, art, and foreign language) are on a four-day rotation.
-Below is a pdf that lists numbers, which represent the four different “specials” for the next six weeks of the academic year for all elementary school.
+Below is a pdf that lists numbers, which represent the four different “specials” that take place during the academic year for all elementary school.
 Your child’s teacher will communicate which number (one through four) corresponds to the special activity for the day.

 Also, for the parents/guardians of fifth and sixth grade band/strings students, the pdf also includes information on band/string cycle days.

 ATTENTION: The attached pdf has been corrected to reflect the Feb.
 2 and 4 inclement weather school cancellation days.

 Specials Calendar through the end of the 2014-15 school year

 The mission of Loveland Elementary School, in partnership with our actively involved community, is to promote excellence and instill a desire for learning by challenging each individual within a safe, supportive environment.

 “To dam, or not to dam” that was the question.
 Our 4th graders eagerly prepared for the class debate, where each student took on the role of a citizen from Rocksburg.
 Rocksburg was a community with a population of 900.
 The townspeople had to decide whether or not to build a dam two miles upstream.
 Our students learned about the benefits and implications of building dams.
 They looked at the situation from political, economical, historical, and geographical angles.

 Our townspeople debated the issue on Tuesday, February 3, in front of the Rocksburg City Council.
 The Council decided it was in the best interest of Rocksburg to NOT BUILD the dam.